Russian cruiser Varyag (1983): Construction and service

 On 21 April 2017, the ship visited Manila (Philippines), Cam Ranh (Vietnam), Sattahip (Thailand) and Singapore.

 In late 2018 Varyag completed another long voyage to India.

 On 1 October 2019, Varyag, destroyer Admiral Panteleyev and tanker Pechenga embarked on a three-month deployment under the command of the Captain 1st Rank Aleksandr Shvarts, visiting Muara, Brunei between 3–7 November and Pusan, South Korea between 17 and 22 December, before returning to the homeport on 23 December.

 In February–March 2021, Varyag participated in the large-scale anti-submarine, air defence and artillery exercises of the Pacific Fleet, along with a conventional submarine, destroyer Admiral Tributs, modernized frigate Marshal Shaposhnikov and universal corvettes Gromkiy and Sovershennyy, anti-submarine corvettes MPK-107, Ust-Ilimsk, Sovetskaya Gavan, Metel and MPK-82 as well as anti-ship corvettes R-14, R-18, R-20, R-29, Iney, Razliv, R-297, Smerch and others.
 The auxiliary ships present in the area during the exercise were Dobrynya Nikitich-class icebreaker Sadko, as well as tugs MB-99, Andrey Stepanov and at least four others.

-On 1 May 2021, in a rare event two detachments of the Pacific Fleet embarked on distant deployments simultaneously, Varyag and Marshal Shaposhnikov as well as corvettes Sovershenny, Gromky and Aldar Tsidenzhapov.
+On 1 May 2021, in a rare event two detachments of the Pacific Fleet embarked on distant deployments simultaneously, Varyag and Marshal Shaposhnikov as well as corvettes Sovershenny, Gromkiy and Aldar Tsidenzhapov.
 Both detachments were supported by large sea tanker Boris Butoma.
 On 11 May, Admiral Tributs was also reported on a deployment, calling at Singapore between 11 and 13 May, accompanied by tug Kalar.
 All in all, all active major surface combatants of the Pacific Fleet were deployed simultaneously, i.e. a cruiser, three destroyers and three corvettes.
 Tanker Boris Butoma called at Cam Ranh, Vietnam between 15 and 19 May and at Philippines on 22 May.
-Sovershenny and Gromky held exercises in the Philippine Sea on 30 May.
+Sovershenny and Gromkiy held exercises in the Philippine Sea on 30 May.